Information For Students Taking The GED From Ohio

 The GED Question Pattern:

-As GED contains several sections, it incorporates many question types too.
-Such question types of Ohio GED are discussed below:
+As the exam contains several sections, it incorporates many question types too.
+Such question types are discussed below:

 - Multiple-choice Questions: You will have multiple-choice questions from, Science, Social Studies, Mathematics, Language Arts: Reading and Part I of Language Arts: Writing.
 There will be options from which you need to select one.
 You will get 50 multiple-choice questions each in Science, Social Studies and Part I of Language Arts: Writing.
 On the other hand, there will be 40 multiple-choice questions to complete in Mathematics and Language Arts: Reading sections.